Drayux/Catalyst/README.md

+# About
+This repository is still a work in progress as I still have many steps remaining to "perfect" my setup.
+The vast majority of configuration files will likely only be added after I have "completed" that portion of the setup to the full extent of my intention.

+# Discussions
+Please feel encouraged to use the github discussions feature for any configuration changes you wish to suggest, typos on my readmes, questions left unanswered, or even if you're facing a similar issue to me and I might be a helpful resource to you.

+# To-do
+- Write a script that runs through `Config/Filesystem/` and checks for differences between the files located here and those on the system
+- Finish the To-do list

+# Directory Structure
 ## Build
 Manually compiled applications (not handled by package manager)
 Includes references to specific Git repo / branch, notes on dependencies and build troubleshooting